grafana/incident-go/README.md

 ## Get started

-To learn about the various ways to progammatically interact with Grafana Incident, be sure to get started with the [Grafana Incident API (preview) Documentation](https://grafana.com/docs/grafana-cloud/incident/api/).
+To learn about the various ways to progammatically interact with Grafana Incident, be sure to get started with the [Grafana Incident API Documentation](https://grafana.com/docs/grafana-cloud/incident/api/).

 ### What can we do better?